XoriieInpottn/za/README.md

 # The ZA Project

-ZA is a tool used to synchronize local code to the server.
+ZA is a tool used to synchronize local files to the server.
 It is designed for situations that have to synchronize files very frequently, like debugging a server-side program.
 The tool has the following features: